 Blindly accepting you had changed absent accountability equaled self-debasement.
 Church leaders, mutual friends, and even some family wanted me to accept the Lord’s change in you.
 (Retrospect–I accept the Lord’s power to change you, but it is foolish to blindly accept the Lord actually changed you because that required your authentic participation.)

 I saw through the illusion, and I ran away from you that weekend–I ran away from my church, my friends, all of it.
+That friend who’d graduated that weekend called me later.
+He wondered what had happened, said I’d seemed so strong spiritually.
+Said he hoped he hadn’t done or said anything to offend me.
+He exemplified a true spirit of Christ (such people remind me good outweighs the evil in this world).
+I told the friend it wasn’t his fault at all.
+It was you I was avoiding.
+I was escaping you.
 You had sucked me into a whirlpool of self-loathing and shame, and you had drowned me in a dark pool of distortions, leaving me feeling helpless.

 The community saw me drowning, but they were cool with leaving me in that dark pool.
 I was worth so little as to even warrant more than a hollow, self-serving “I’m sorry I got caught, but how dare you tell anyone” letter of shame.
 Opaque details are enough when the goal is dodging conflict.
 It was illusion at my expense.

-[A mutual friend more recently said something like, “Trust me, [all questions around the issue and the church’s handling of the issue] have been answered.”
+(A mutual friend more recently said something like, “Trust me, [all questions around the issue and the church’s handling of the issue] have been answered.”
 The friend said many knew all about it.
 Really?
 If many knew, isn’t it curious that no one talked to me about it.
-Curious that no one answered my questions.
+Why didn’t anyone ever speak to me?
+Did no one think I might have any questions?
 Funny no one inquired with me about the full account of what I experienced.
-Why didn’t anyone come to me?
-The most logical answer is the “many” really didn’t want to know the truth. ]
+The most logical answer is the “many” really didn’t want to know the truth.)

 You stole so much, and I wanted it back.